AustinHunting/copilotiq-interview/README.md

 Example: hyperlinks.py --url https://docs.python.org/ --limit 10 --out links.json
 ```

-The script can be called by running the docker image `hyperlink`
+The script can be called by running the docker image `hyperlinks`

 Example: